 How do they decide whose maplisting will be chosen in the top 3?

 Along with a large number of undisclosed factors, they look at the way you've filled out your entry.
 Make sure you complete all the sections carefully and fully.
 Categories, services, hours of business, locations covered, photographs, videos.
 You should be aiming to get the marker to 100% complete.

 Proximity to the centroid – now just because you think you're in the middle of town doesn't mean that you will get position A. Google has some very strange ideas about where the centroid is for some areas.

 Website – Google also looks at your website because it knows it can tell whether you are a trustworthy source – Content, Backlinks, Activity, age of domain that type of thing.

-Reviews – if you can get happy customers to leave you a Google Places review either from their PC or their mobile phone, it all counts towards your trust and reliability in Google's eyes.
+Reviews – if you can get happy customers to leave you a Google My Business review either from their PC or their mobile phone, it all counts towards your trust and reliability in Google's eyes.